aduros/flambe/README.md

 What now, you ask?
 Documentation is slim, but the demos should be instructive.
 Once the dust settles, I'll write some proper docs and a series of tutorials.

 Are things not working?
-I'd be happy to help, send a message to ah.duros at gmail!
+I'd be happy to help, [send me a message](https://github.com/aduros)!